 Following are Ecoventura’s tips on how to make the most of a snorkeling adventure in the Galapagos.

-Bring a skin suit (and dive gloves) to wear underneath the wet suit provided on board.
+Bring a skin suit or rash guard (and dive gloves) to wear underneath the wet suit provided on board.
 The skin provides added warmth and an extra layer of protection.
 Note that at the surface, Galapagos waters are very comfortable for snorkeling averaging 70 to 78 degrees F varying on time of year, currents and depth.

->Before a trip get a copy of the Galapagos Reef Fish Identification Guide by Paul Humann. http://www.amazon.com/Reef-Fish-Identification-Paul-Humann/dp/187834806X
+Before the trip get a copy of the Galapagos Reef Fish Identification Guide by Paul Humann. https://www.amazon.com/Reef-Fish-Identification-Paul-Humann/dp/187834806X

-Ecoventura last year helped launch DivEncounters Alliance (http://www.divencounters.com/) to handle sales and reservations for the growing scuba dive market in the Galapagos and elsewhere.
-For scuba divers who want to combine diving in Galapagos with wildlife top side, the fleet’s luxury dive live-aboard, Galapagos Sky offers one week in tandem with a second week on Eric, Flamingo or Letty.
+Ecoventura launched DivEncounters (https://www.divencounters.com/) to handle sales and reservations for the growing scuba dive market in the Galapagos.
+For scuba divers who want to combine diving in Galapagos with wildlife top side, the fleet’s luxury dive live-aboard, Galapagos Sky offers one week in tandem with a second week on Origin, Theory or Letty.
 Passengers are eligible for a 5 percent discount on selected departure dates.

 About Ecoventura: Ecoventura is a family-owned company based in Guayaquil, Ecuador, with sales offices in Quito and Miami.
-In operation since 1990, the cruise company transports 4,000+ passengers annually aboard its fleet of three expedition vessels; Eric, Flamingo and Letty, identical, superior first-class 20-passenger motor yachts.
-The company also operates the M/V Galapagos Sky, a 16-passenger dedicated dive live-aboard offering 7-night weekly itineraries visiting the northern islands of Wolf and Darwin.
+In operation since 1990, the cruise company transports 4,000+ passengers annually aboard its fleet of two Relais & Chateaux branded luxury yachts; Origin & Theory and the first-class first-class 20-passenger motor yacht, Letty.
+The company also operates the Galapagos Sky, a 16-passenger dedicated dive live-aboard offering 7-night weekly itineraries visiting the northern islands of Wolf and Darwin.